Mud Pie Brownies

 - ¾ teaspoon salt

-- 8 ounces dark chocolate I like using half a Trader Joe's Pound of Chocolate bar
+- 8 ounces dark or milk chocolate I like using half a Trader Joe's Pound of Chocolate bar

 Topping